 Step One: Understand Your Business’s Food Safety Needs

 The first step is to understand and identify why the Food Safety Management System is needed for your business.
 This can be done by finding out what legal requirements your business must follow, This can also include your business’s own specific goals.
-These can include things such as ensuring all team members are up to date on the latest food safety laws.
+These can include things such as ensuring all team members are up to date on the latest food safety laws, such as Natasha’s Law.

 Once these have been identified the business can set clear objectives for its Food Safety Management System.
 Every business is unique, so these will usually differ slightly from business to business.
 Finding out what your business needs to focus on may include reviewing customer feedback (including complaints) and recommendations from previous Environmental Health Visits.